Jeremiah Chapter 52

 Jeremiah 52:32 “And spake kindly unto him, and set his throne above the throne of the kings that [were] with him in Babylon,”

-Used him with great familiarity and treated him with great respect.
+Formed a friendship with him, and treated him with great respect.
 Or, “spake good things to him”.
 Comforted him in his captive state, and promised him many favors.
 And was as good as his word.

 “And set his throne above the throne of the kings that were with him in Babylon”: These kings were either petty kings over the several provinces that belonged to the Chaldean monarchy, that were occasionally at Babylon.
 Or rather the kings Nebuchadnezzar had conquered, and taken captive, as Jehoiachin.
 Such as the kings of Moab, Ammon, Edom, etc. These, notwithstanding they were captives, had thrones of state, partly in consideration of their former dignity.
 And partly for the glory of the Babylonish monarch.
 Now Jehoiachin’s throne was higher and more grand and stately than the rest, to show the particular respect the king of Babylon had for him.